– C –

 A chatbot is an application that simulates a human conversation in a chat based on AI.
 They are used to answer queries (via text or voice) automatically or without human interaction.

-The cloud describes the possibility of using external computing services via so-called providers.
-These services can be software, data or services that are usually made available via the Internet.
+The cloud refers to the possibility of using external computing services via so-called providers.
+The services can be software, data or services, which are usually provided via the Internet.

-Cloud hosting refers to hosting services based on a cloud infrastructure.
-The data is located in a cluster (server group) instead of locally on separate servers.
+Cloud hosting refers to hosting services that are based on a cloud infrastructure.
+The data is located in the cluster (server network) instead of locally on own servers.

 In the field of information technology, a cluster stands for a number of independent computers that are networked together.